lshaat/bl_docker_to_production_ecs/README.md

  - Push the image to your ECR repository with both tags.
  - Write a file called imagedefinitions.json in the build root that has your Amazon ECS service's container name and the image and tag.
 The deployment stage of your CD pipeline uses this information to create a new revision of your service's task definition, and then it updates the service to use the new task definition.
 The imagedefinitions.json file is required for the AWS CodeDeploy ECS job worker.

+##### Create the buildspec

+create the following file in your git repo:

+buildspec.yml:

 ```yaml
 version: 0.2